 - Slide decks (for optional use by instructors)

 Each lesson contains a slide deck, a concepts chapter, and in most cases, one or more practical exercises.
-As students work through the exercises, they create apps to practice and perfect the skills they're learning.
+As developers work through the exercises, they create apps to practice and perfect the skills they're learning.
 Some lessons are purely conceptual and do not have practicals.

 The course is offered as an in-person course at selected colleges, facilitated by college faculty.
 The materials are also available online for self-study by anyone who knows the Java programming language.

-Students must have Java programming experience.
+Developers taking the course must have Java programming experience.

 How do I offer the course?

-Android Developer Fundamentals is offered as an elective course to undergraduate students by selected universities and colleges in India.
-If you'd like to offer Android Developer Fundamentals at your university or college, contact the Google Developers Training team at email@example.com.
+Android Developer Fundamentals is offered as an elective course to undergraduate developers by selected universities and colleges in India.
+If you'd like to offer Android Developer Fundamentals at your university or college, contact the Google Developers Training team at firstname.lastname@example.org.

 What does the course cover?